KiiWiiWii/Obsidian/CompSci/CS year 4 induction.md

 # Things to do

 Attend the stuff because you get marks

-Write as you go fromm the start- dont bother with polish just do that later
+Write as you go from the start- dont bother with polish just do that later

+Do things in short bursts rather than all at once

+# Structure

+30 pages max
+1.5 spacing
+sand serif 11 point
+a4 2.5 edge spacing
+TODO: Fill from slides